 Which worksheet to use.
-A worksheet to figure your taxable benefits is in the Instructions for Forms 1040 and 1040-SR. However, you will need to use a different worksheet(s) if any of the following situations applies to you.
+A worksheet to figure your taxable benefits is in the Instructions for Form 1040.
+However, you will need to use a different worksheet(s) if any of the following situations applies to you.

-- You contributed to a traditional individual retirement arrangement (IRA) and you or your spouse were covered by a retirement plan at work.
+- You contributed to a traditional IRA and you or your spouse were covered by a retirement plan at work.
 In this situation, you must use the special worksheets in Pub.
 590-A to figure both your IRA deduction and your taxable benefits. - 2.
-Situation (1) doesn't apply and you take one or more of the following exclusions.

-- Interest from qualified U.S. savings bonds (Form 8815, Exclusion of Interests From Series EE and I U.S. Savings Bonds Issued After 1989). - Employer-provided adoption benefits (Form 8839, Qualified Adoption Expenses). - Foreign earned income or housing (Form 2555, Foreign Earned Income). - Income earned in American Samoa (Form 4563, Exclusion of Income for Bona Fide Residents of American Samoa) or Puerto Rico by bona fide residents.
+Situation (1) doesn't apply and you take one or more of the following exclusions. - Interest from qualified U.S. savings bonds (Form 8815, Exclusion of Interests From Series EE and I U.S. Savings Bonds Issued After 1989). - Employer-provided adoption benefits (Form 8839, Qualified Adoption Expenses). - Foreign earned income or housing (Form 2555, Foreign Earned Income). - Income earned in American Samoa (Form 4563, Exclusion of Income for Bona Fide Residents of American Samoa) or Puerto Rico by bona fide residents.